 About NC State

 North Central State College is a public two-year community-based educational institution serving the residents of north central Ohio.
-The College offers high quality, technical education in more than 60 associate degree and certificate programs in Health, Business, Public Service, and Engineering Technologies, as well as customized workforce training programs.
+The College offers high quality, technical education in more than 70 associate degree and certificate programs in Health Sciences, Business, Public Service, Engineering Technologies and transfer options, as well as customized workforce training programs.

 North Central State College has a friendly, small town atmosphere with most of the students coming from the local area.
-The College enrolls 2500-3000 students per semester and is the largest public college within a 75 mile radius.
-The student population is evenly divided between traditional students starting straight out of high school and non-traditional older students who are returning to college to train for a second career.
+The College enrolls more than 3000 students per year and is the largest public college in the region.
+The student population is made up of students enrolled in College Credit Plus, traditional students who enroll after graduating from high school and non-traditional older students who return to college to update their skills or train for a second career.
 Two-thirds of the student body are part-time students.
 Minority students range between 10% to 15% depending on the year.

 Graduates in the college’s health and public services associate degree programs continue to lead the state in percentage of graduates passing their board exams for licensure the first time it is attempted – scoring well above the national averages in every category.
 While health programs are the most popular, NC State's original roots are in manufacturing and business.
 The Kehoe Center in Shelby continues to train students in traditional tool and die disciplines with a growing interest in cross-training for many manufacturing systems including Pneumatics, Hydraulics and Electronic Controls.

 NC State graduates enjoy a 95% employment rate and a growing number of transfer and reverse transfer students are matriculating to and from Ohio’s public colleges and universities due to the ease of credit transfer.

 A growing segment of the open enrollment is high school students participating in College Credit Plus.
 North Central is a lead partner in the development of a multi-county P-16 Council, charged with improving access to education and increasing prosperity of individuals by meeting the changing employment needs of regional business and manufacturing.